 And the Senior Quantity Surveyor has moved off-line and is rediscovering and learning board games with his family.

-A number of staff are honing their creative skills.
+A number of staff have been honing their creative skills.

-One of our Tenancy Enforcement Officers is getting ready to make Christmas wreaths: “I enjoy collecting the material from the hedgerows and my garden.
+One of our Tenancy Enforcement Officers enjoys making celebration or remembrance wreaths: “I enjoy collecting the material from the hedgerows and my garden.
 All I have to purchase is the floral foam, they are really easy to do and are very inexpensive.
 I find it very relaxing and if somebody wants to remember a loved one it is a very personal gesture.”

 The IT Transformation Manager remembers making decorations with her children with cotton thread, a needle and beads.
 “You dip them in clear liquid floor polish and let them dry to stiffen them.
-I'm far from being a craftswoman, but they were very popular at the school Christmas fair, and about 25 years they are still going strong.
+I'm far from being a craftswoman, but they were very popular at school fairs, and after about 25 years they are still going strong.
 There are plenty of free designs on the internet to choose from. here's one at random.”

 Also feeling crafty is one of our New Home Officers who enjoys making things with her family using Hama Beads “I must admit I really enjoyed making coasters for our family at the start of the last lockdown.”
 She is in good company as this activity has also been popular with our supported living customers.